Multi-tenant scoping

 match every tenant.
 Backfill before flipping the flag.

-• Setting the tenant from a request body field.
-Trivially
+• Setting the tenant from a client-controlled value.
+A request

-• Forgetting TenantMiddleware.
+• Forgetting tenant resolution.
 Auto-scope only fires when the

-context has a tenant — without the middleware every request now gets a
+context has a tenant — without one every request now gets a 401

-401 (secure by default), not silent cross-tenant access.
-Mount the
+(secure by default), not silent cross-tenant access.
+Seed the tenant

 • Cross-tenant joins via ?include=.
 If both parent and child